 Yucatán, a rich academic and social experience

-In 1977, the police and the army patrolled the city, and took the facilities of the University as a measure to squash social revolt.
+In 1977, the police and the army patrolled the city, and took the facilities of the University as a measure to turn off social revolt.
 That year I finished my high school and I wanted to study anthropology, but in Oaxaca there was no school, so without much hesitation I traveled to the city of Mérida, Yucatán, and with the recommendation of an anthropologist friend I was accepted.
 But not everything was so easy, because to sustain me in school I had to find a job.
 That situation forced me to temporarily quit school to work in the small town of Valladolid, in a school for Mayan-Spanish bilingual teachers.
-Then I moved to Puerto Juarez, in the State of Quintana Roo, where I worked as a sign writer in the nascent tourist city of Cancun.
-This work allowed me to become familiar with boats of all sizes, hotels and restaurants before opening, as well as listening to lectures, projects and views on world tourism (which still had not come) as well as allowing me to save to return to University.
+Then I moved to Puerto Juarez, in the State of Quintana Roo, where I worked as a signwriter in the nascent tourist city of Cancun.
+This work allowed me to become familiar with boats of all sizes, hotels and restaurants before opening, as well as listening to lectures, projects and views on world tourism (which still did not come) as well as allowing me to save to return to University.

-After a while I abandoned the idea of anthropology, I was seduced by archaeology, to study the mysteries of ancient history.
+After a while I abandoned the idea of anthropology and was seduced by archaeology, to study the mysteries of ancient history.
 During the summer I enrolled in the Normal Superior de Yucatán to obtain a Bachelor’s degree as a teacher in social sciences and teach in high school.
 During the years that I studied for a Masters I became convinced that the traditional school system conditioned or inhibited some skills and talents of the students into specialized work force away from consciousness and social criticism.

 Trade unionism and politics

 My public position led me to be postulated as a State candidate for a coalition of parties of the left (PSUM-PRT-PMT) by some local groups and anarchist unions in the first district based in Mérida.
-It was an opportunity – I approached people to show the degree of marginalization, exploitation and injustice facing people living in the countryside and the city in various fields of Yucatecan society, as well as the great need to organize and implement political changes in legislation to ensure respect for the constitutional and human rights of citizenship.
+It was an opportunity – I approached people to show the degree of marginalization, exploitation and injustice of people living in the countryside and the city in various fields of Yucatecan society, as well as the great need to organize and implement political changes in legislation to ensure respect for the constitutional and human rights of citizenship.